vinyastr/Details/projects/VolunteerManagementSystem.md

 1) Registration form for organization or any individual registration for volunteering.
 2) Volunteer management for the organizations who request for volunteers.
-3) Collecting information regarding the people in need of the aid.
+3) Collecting information regarding the people in need of aid.
-4) Tagging the location of the homeless people and attaching the photos using google api.
+4) Tagging the location of the homeless people and attaching the photos using Google API.
-5) Requesting NGOs and other organizations near by the tagged location to serve the homeless people.
+5) Requesting NGOs and other organizations nearby the tagged location to serve the homeless people.
 6) Using the collected information for analytics.